dishadas168/Misogyny-in-Reddit--An-Analysis/Reddit Misogynist Posts Analysis/README.md

 ![img10](images/img10.JPG)

-- Found correlation between frequency of misogynistic words in the title of post and comments section of post
+Then we tried to find the correlation between frequency of misogynistic words in the title of post and comments section of post.
+A linear relation is not a surprise because questions asked in relation to misogynous content invited more misogynous discussions in the comments section.
+This could also indicate that opposite views may not be invited in the comments section.
-- Found a linear relation
-- Questions asked in relation to misogynous content invited more misogynous discussions in the comments section

 ![img11](images/img11.png)

-- High number of comments and low score shows that the post received a lot of downvotes.
+The figure below can be interpreted to show that high number of comments and low score shows that the post received a lot of downvotes.
 - Posts having lesser score than the number of comments generally have a high percentage of misogynous words (0.2% - 0.5%)in the comments section

 ![img12](images/img12.png)

-- Number of misogynous words found in posts for users above 18  and under 18 was plotted
-- For AskReddit community, underage users were exposed to less hostile comments as compared to users above 18
+Number of misogynous words found in posts for users above 18  and under 18 was plotted.
+For AskReddit community, underage users were exposed to less hostile comments as compared to users above 18

 ![img13](images/img13.png)

-- So what communities do the users engaging in negative discourse contribute the most to?
-- These communities have been on Southern Poverty Law Center’s hatewatch
+So what communities do the users engaging in negative discourse contribute the most to?
+In the figure below, we tried to answer this question.
+These communities have been on Southern Poverty Law Center’s hatewatch.

 ![img14](images/img14.png)

 **Baseline Result Comparison**